 Free attractions in Scotland

 There are also plenty of free attractions in Scotland.
 Some you could spend many hours at, like Glasgow’s Kelvingrove Museum.
-If you wanted to spend a whole day exploring Glasgow’s free museums, there’s a leaflet you can download as a guide.

 Don’t forget you can also enjoy plenty of parks and outdoor spaces for free in and around East Dunbartonshire.
 Mugdock Country Park in Milngavie is perfect for letting your little angels run around and burn off all that steam.
 And if you have dogs, it’s a perfect place for them to do the same!
 There’s a children’s playpark, adventure trail and BBQ site hire if you’re feeling adventurous.